See How We're Setting The High Standards In The Travel Trailer Industry

-Olivers are manufactured by Oliver Fiberglass Products (OFP) Company in Hohenwald, Tennessee.
+Oliver Travel Trailers are manufactured by Oliver Fiberglass Products (OFP) Company in Hohenwald, Tennessee.
 It is one of several product lines produced at the OFP plant.
-The trailer concept came from the Oliver family’s love of the outdoors and past experiences with other campers.
+The RV trailer concept came from the Oliver family’s love of the outdoors and past experiences with other campers.
 They wanted to build a unit that would last them and their families for years to come.
-The 18′ 5″ Legacy Elite travel trailers sold in 2007 and 2008 and were well received by the public as a quality product in a class of…
+The 18′ 5″ Legacy Elite travel trailers sold in 2007 and 2008 and again from 2014 to present day, Oliver campers were well received by the public as a quality product…READ MORE

-The 4 Season design was inspired from years of camping using other campers and making every aspect better, higher quality, more efficient and easier to maintain.
-Once you see what the Oliver engineers have developed you will soon see why Oliver is the best-insulated travel trailer in the industry and market.
+The 4 Season design was inspired from years of camping using other camping trailers and making every aspect better, higher quality, more efficient and easier to maintain.
+Once you see what the Oliver engineers have developed you will soon see why Oliver Travel Trailers are the best-insulated RV in the market industry.READ MORE

 3 Stage Quality Assurance